How to Prepare for a Second Interview

 It is also important that you prepare several well formatted resumes and bring them with you to the interview.
 Second interviews often involve meeting with several staff members, and it is a good idea to provide each one with your resume for review.
 It also looks more professional.

-Interview questions at the second interview are often different from the first interview.
-While interview questions at the first interview focus on who you are, interview questions at the second interview often deal with how well you’ll fit into the organization.
-It is a good idea to be prepared for behavioral interview questions.
-The second interview may focus on the same types of questions highlighted in behavioral interviews.
+Second interview questions are often different from the first interview.
+While interview questions at the first interview focus on who you are, second interview questions often deal with how well you’ll fit into the organization.
+It is a good idea to be prepared for the most common behavioral interview questions.
+The second interview is quite likely to focus on the same types of questions highlighted in behavioral interviews.

 If there are more than one person interviewing you, make sure you ask different questions to each person.
 Come prepared with these questions before hand.
 Here are some examples of good interview questions to ask at the second interview: